swade1987/software-circus-ket-demo/README.md

 Follow the steps below to create the cluster and execute the demonstrations

-# 1. Cluster creation
-To setup the cluster to use with this demo, follow the steps [here](docs/local-machine-setup.md)
+1. Cluster creation - To setup the cluster to use with this demo, follow the steps [here](docs/local-machine-setup.md)

-# 2. Ingress demonstration
+2. Ingress demonstration -

-# 3. Adding a worker demonstration
-To demonstration adding a new worker to the cluster, follow the steps [here](docs/adding-a-worker-node.md)
+3. Adding a worker node - To demonstrate adding a new worker to the cluster, follow the steps [here](docs/adding-a-worker-node.md)